edda14/Joyn-Juls/README.md

 - Private Gemini, Gmail, OAuth, and Firebase service-account credentials belong in their provider credential stores, not in source control.
 - `.gitignore` excludes environment files, Firebase debug data, service-account files, and local n8n credential exports.
 - Before every push, review staged files with `git diff --cached` and run a secret scan.
-- The stakeholder counter and status webhooks are public demo endpoints and must not contain credentials in their URLs or payloads.
+- The stakeholder counter and status webhooks are public endpoints and must not contain credentials in their URLs or payloads.

+## Known Limitations

+- Depending on the sender's email provider and spam-filter settings, automated confirmation emails may be delivered to the spam folder.

 ## Final Test Checklist